 Latest News From IACT

-This summer was shaping up to be a banner year for IACT with record-breaking registration at many of our IACT sites.
+This summer was shaping up to be a banner year for IACT with record-breaking registration at many of our sites.
 Unfortunately the COVID-19 pandemic has upended all plans.
-May trips have already been canceled and Coordinators are working to re-schedule trips.
-Let's hope and pray for a quick end to this crisis.
+All trips for summer 2020 have been canceled.
+Registration for future trips is open.
+Let's hope and pray for this crisis to end.

 Learn about IACT - View the IACT Video

 IACT, Inspired, Active, Committed, Transformed - an initiative of CJP – is a comprehensive strategy that leverages Taglit-Birthright Israel to transform Jewish life on campus.
 IACT achieves its goals through an investment that provides a dedicated staff on campus, significant funding, and ongoing support.
 IACT strives to increase the number of participants on campus to a sustainable critical mass and strengthens Jewish engagement and involvement.
 Learn more here.

 Tarryn was born and raised in Atlanta, Georgia and is very excited to work at Virginia Tech as the IACT Coordinator.
 She studied Community Health at Georgia College and State University in Milledgeville, GA.
 After college she traveled to Israel and participated in Masa Israel Teaching Fellows.
 While there she taught English in a public religious elementary school in Petah Tikvah for 10 months.
 Tarryn is ready to be back state side and help students find their Jewish identities and help them learn about Israel.
 One of her favorite things to do is travel the world and experience new cultures and one day she hopes to go to all seven continents.